AjayTyler/content-style-guide/17-tldr.html.md

 ## Voice and tone

-MailChimp’s voice is:
+The Company’s voice is:

-* Human
+* Professional
-* Familiar
+* Sales-oriented
-* Friendly
+* Conversational
-* Straightforward
+* Detailed

-Our tone changes depending on the situation, but it's generally informal.
-We have a sense of humor, but we value clarity over entertainment.
+Our tone changes depending on the situation, but it's generally business casual.
+We value clarity over entertainment, and we generally seek to promote products by translating their features into applicable benefits.

-Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.
+Our priorities are to educate our customers about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

 Related resource: The MailChimp [Voice and Tone guide](http://voiceandtone.com/).